sksunkai0505/KaiSun0505.github.io/_pages/about.md

 "<a href="https://youtube.com/playlist?list=PLwULGI0TbkccvUbA7zRMJlSER76X5O6aE&si=vfJw56FfLjB5Io_U">**Data Analytics with Python**</a>" at UTSA Alvarez College of Business from 9/16/2023 - 10/7/2023.
-- Our work, "**Equitable Anesthesiologist Scheduling under Demand Uncertainty Using Multi-Objective Programming**," has been accepted by *Production and Operations Management*.
+- Our work, "**Equitable Anesthesiologist Scheduling under Demand Uncertainty Using Multi-Objective Programming**," is published in *Production and Operations Management*.
 <a href="https://onlinelibrary.wiley.com/doi/10.1111/poms.14058">https://doi.org/10.1111/poms.14058</a>
 - I will be presenting our work, "**Equitable Anesthesiologist Scheduling under Demand Uncertainty Using Multi-Objective Programming**," at 2023 INFORMS Annual Meeting in Phoenix, Arizona, October 15-18, 2023.